WTW89: PragerU Is Not a Grift and That Is Actually More Concerning.

 He also co-wrote Pocahontas 2 with his brother, Mark.

-He lectures at the American Film Institute or he did.
+He lectures at the American Film Institute, or he did.

-I don't know if he still does specifically for screenwriting and he originally envisioned.ed Prager U to be like a brick and mortar type university, but then they decided to switch to short videos online.
+And he originally envisioned Prager U to be like a brick and mortar type university, but then they decided to switch to short videos online.

-Lean on the internet.
+Laying on the internet.

-He credits Jeremy Boring, formerly of the Daily Wire, I like that I get to say formerly, with helping to develop the animation style that they use in their videos.
+I like that I get to say formerly, with helping to develop the animation style that they use in their videos.

 And then Dennis Prager, conservative talk radio host, had been doing it for a very, very, very long time, decades.